 Explore and experience the luminous light of the Nordic summer at the coast of Norway, through aquarelle painting with Swedish artist Magdalena Brunzell

 The Norwegian coastal museum Kystmuseet Norveg, invites participants to a week of water colour painting with the Swedish artist and illustrator Magdalena Brunzell.
 The artist spent 2 weeks here i 2016 where she explored the unique surroundings and captured the summer light of the north in her beautiful watercolors.
-A selection of these paintings will be exhibited at Kystmuseet Norveg 10th og June -30th of July this year.
+A selection of these paintings was exhibited at Kystmuseet Norveg during the summer 2017.
 Take a closer look at Magdalenas work on her artist website.

 During a fortnight in August 2016, artist Magdalena Brunzell stayed at Sør-Gjæslingan where she captured the magic light and stunning scenery of the area in her watercolours.
 Her lovely paintings was exhibited at the coastal museum Kystmuseet Norveg in June and July 2017.
 At home in the mountains of Sweden, Magdalena works as an artist and illustrator where she has spent the last 17 years as a painter and art teacher.
 She has organized workshops for all ages and abilities within a variety of techniques.
 Her work consists of exploring painting techniques with tempera, coal, acrylics and aquarelle.
 As a professional illustrator, she also explores mixed media and digital art.
 Wildlife and natural landscapes are her main inspirations and reoccurring themes.
 Visit the artist site here for more information about Magdalena’s art www.millustration.se

 About the artist Ingeborg Prøis Bodzioch at Kunstmuseet Nord-Trøndelag